Disclaimer

 Indications for carotid intervention depend on the severity of stenosis (reported with the NASCET method):

-• Severe stenosis (50-99%) → perform carotid endarterectomy (on the problematic side only) within 7 days
+Severe stenosis (50-99%) Perform carotid endarterectomy (on the problematic side only) within 7 days

-• If unfit for surgery → consider carotid angioplasty and stenting
+If unfit for surgery → consider carotid angioplasty and stenting

-• Mild / moderate stenosis (<50%) → no intervention
+Mild / moderate stenosis (<50%) NO intervention is necessary

 DVLA Guidelines